What is Earth Resistance? How to measure it?

 The resistance of the earth electrode depends upon the resistivity of the soil in which the electrode is inserted.
 Therefore, it is crucial to measure the resistivity during the design of any earthing installations.

 Earth resistance is the resistance of the ground electrode measured to perform a resistance check.
-With additional measurements like the voltage, the test electrode moved 10% of the original voltage electrode to the earth system separate from the initial position and the second to move a distance of 10% closer than its original position.
-When both of them are in agreement with the measurement within the required level of accuracy, the test stakes are placed in a correct position, and the resistance can be obtained by averaging all three results.
+With additional measurements like the voltage, the test electrode moved 10% of the original voltage electrode to the earth system, separating it from the initial position and 10% closer than its original position.
+When both of them agree with the measurement within the required level of accuracy, the test stakes are placed in a correct position, and the resistance can be obtained by averaging all three results.

-How is earth resistance measured?
-Before starting any earth resistance measurements, the maximum value for correct earthing needs to be calculated.
+Before starting any earth resistance measurements, the maximum value for correct earthing needs to be measured.
 There are six basic test methods to measure the earth resistance:

 1. Four-point method (Wenner method)